 What changes first: The breath or your emotions?

 Almost everyone is intuitively aware of a connection between breathing and emotion.
 We know that when we are agitated and anxious, our breath is rapid and shallow and that when we’re relaxed and content, our breath is slow and deep.

-We might be somewhat less aware of it, however, that when we compel our breath to be rapid and shallow, we become agitated and anxious, and when we compel our breath to be slow and deep, we promote relaxation and contentment.
+However, we might be somewhat less aware of it that when we compel our breath to be rapid and shallow, we become agitated and anxious.
+When we compel our breath to be slow and deep, we promote relaxation and contentment.
 Breathing is the only essential physiological function that is both under voluntary and involuntary control.